PSY 348: Lecture 3

 Inferences about the population based on information from the sample.

-Think about our data on time spent on Instagram.
+Think about our data on time spent on Instagram/phones in general.

 How could we describe it?